laurpaik/sql-nosql-discussion/README.md

 Compare & Contrast
 ------------------

-On your own time, put together a list of similarities and differences between relational and non-relational databases.
+Put together a list of similarities and differences between relational and non-relational databases.
 You can start with comparisons provided by specific vendors, such as the one found in [NoSQL Databases Explained](https://www.mongodb.com/nosql-explained).
 You might wish to organize your thoughts with a [Venn diagram](https://en.wikipedia.org/wiki/Venn_diagram) or a series of tables.

 Additional Readings
 -------------------

+Pick an additional reading to go through with a classmate.
+Reflect on how the article changes the discussion.
+What have you learned?

 - [What the heck are you actually using NoSQL for?](http://highscalability.com/blog/2010/12/6/what-the-heck-are-you-actually-using-nosql-for.html)
 - [A co-Relational Model of Data for Large Shared Data Banks](http://queue.acm.org/detail.cfm?id=1961297&repost)